ariefw96/BlanjaIn-React-Native/README.md

 ## Description

-**Blanja Web** is a web-based e-commerce application that allows buyers to order products of their choice.
+**BlanjaIn** is a app-based e-commerce application that allows buyers to order products of their choice.
 Consists of 2 types of users, namely buyers and sellers.